Linkin Park: 2011–2013: Living Things and Recharged

-Living Things sold over 223,000 copies during its debut week, ranking No. 1 on the US Albums Charts.
+Living Things was released on June 26 in the United States.
+The album sold over 223,000 copies during its debut week, ranking No. 1 on the US Albums Charts.
 Linkin Park's single "Castle of Glass" was nominated for 'Best Song in a Game' at the 2012 Spike Video Game Awards.
 The band also performed at the award ceremony on December 7, but lost the award to "Cities" by Beck.
-Linkin Park also played at the Soundwave music festival in Australia, where they shared the stage with Metallica, Paramore, Slayer and Sum 41.
+Linkin Park also played at the Soundwave music festival in Australia, where they shared the stage with Metallica, Paramore, Blink-182, and Sum 41.

 On August 10, 2013, the band collaborated with American musician Steve Aoki to record the song "A Light That Never Comes" for Linkin Park's online puzzle-action game LP Recharge (short for Linkin Park Recharge), which was launched on Facebook and the official LP Recharge website on September 12, 2013.
-On the day of the game's release, Linkin Park made a post on their Facebook explaining that the song used to promote the game would be included on a new remix album, entitled Recharged, which was released on October 29, 2013, on CD, vinyl, and digital download.
-Similar to Reanimation, the album features remixes of ten of the songs from Living Things, with contributions from other artists, such as Ryu of Styles of Beyond, Pusha T, Datsik, KillSonik, Bun B, Money Mark, and Rick Rubin.
-The band also worked on the soundtrack for the film Mall, which was directed by Joe Hahn.
+The song would later be included on a remix album, entitled Recharged, which was released on October 29, 2013.
+Similar to Reanimation, the album features remixes of ten of the songs from Living Things, with contributions from other artists, such as Pusha T, Rick Rubin, and Bun B. The band also worked on the soundtrack for the film Mall, which was directed by Joe Hahn.

 2013–2015: The Hunting Party

 In an interview with Fuse, Shinoda confirmed that Linkin Park had begun recording their sixth studio album in May 2013.
-The band released the first single from their upcoming album, titled, "Guilty All the Same" on March 6, 2014, through Shazam.
+The band released the first single from their upcoming album, titled, "Guilty All the Same" (featuring Rakim) on March 6, 2014, through Shazam.
 The single was later released on the following day by Warner Bros.
-Records and debut at No. 28 on the US Billboard Rock Airplay charts before peaking at No. 1 on the Mainstream Rock charts in the following weeks.
+Records and debut at No. 27 on the US Billboard Rock Airplay charts before peaking at No. 1 on the Mainstream Rock charts in the following weeks.
 Shortly after the single's release, the band revealed their sixth album would be titled The Hunting Party.
 The album was produced by Shinoda and Delson, who wanted to explore musical elements from Hybrid Theory and the band's earlier material.
 Shinoda commented the album is a "90s style of rock record".
 He elaborated, "It's a rock record.
 It's loud and it's rock, but not in the sense of what you've heard before, which is more like '90s hardcore-punk-thrash.'
 The album includes musical contributions from rapper Rakim, Page Hamilton of Helmet, Tom Morello of Rage Against the Machine, and Daron Malakian of System of a Down.
+The songs "Until It's Gone", "Wastelands", "Rebellion" (featuring Daron Malakian), and "Final Masquerade" were released as singles from the album.
 The Hunting Party was released on June 13, 2014, in most countries, and later released in the United States on June 17.